dbt-labs/docs.getdbt.com/website/docs/docs/deploy/model-notifications.md

 ---
 title: "Model notifications"
-description: "Receive notifications about failures with your models. "
+description: "Receive email notifications in real time about any issues with your models. "
 ---

 # Model notifications <Lifecycle status="beta" />

-Set up dbt to notify the appropriate owners &mdash; through Slack, email, or both &mdash; about any failures your models have encountered.
-When models fail, your reports are no longer accurate and the data can no longer be trusted so it's important to resolve these failures quickly.
+Set up dbt to notify the appropriate model owners through email about issues as soon as they occur, while the job is still running.
+Model owners can specify which statuses to receive notifications about:

+- `Success` and `Fails` for models
+- `Warning`, `Success`, and `Fails` for tests

+With model-level notifications, model owners can be the first ones to know about issues before anyone else (like the stakeholders).

-To be timely and keep the number of notifications to a reasonable amount, dbt observes the following guidelines when notifying the model owners:
+To be timely and keep the number of notifications to a reasonable amount when multiple models fail, dbt observes the following guidelines when notifying the owners:

-- For the first model that fails, send a notification to each unique model owner.
-This means that each owner receives only one notification, the initial one.
+- Send a notification to each unique owner/email during a job run about any models (with status of failure/success) or tests (with status of warning/failure/success).
+Each owner receives only one notification, the initial one.
-- Don't send any notifications about subsequent model failures while a dbt job is still running.
+- Don't send any notifications about subsequent models or tests while a dbt job is still running.
-- At the end of a job run, send a recap notification that lists all the models that failed where the user is listed as an owner.
+- At the end of a job run, each owner receives a notification, for each of the statuses they specified to be notified about, with a list of models and tests that have that status.

-Create configuration YAML files in your project for dbt to send notifications about the failures with your models.
+Create configuration YAML files in your project for dbt to send notifications about the status of your models and tests.

 :::info Beta feature